ikrama-01/Backend_Traini8_Ikrama/README.md

 CREATE DATABASE traini8_db;
 ```

-Update the application.properties file to match your MySQL configuration.
+Update the application.properties file in src/main/resources to match your MySQL configuration.

 Replace YourPasssword with your SQL password and username with your SQL username if set or else root by default.
 ```bash